yakovenkodenis/khdevconf/README.md

-# khdevconf
+# Kharkiv Developers Conference 2016

-Kharkiv Developers Conference Website
+This is the source code of KhDevConf2016 website.